Loading...

 • Interactive geospatial views

 Snowflake is one of the known Apache Spark alternatives.
-It facilitates the most critical workloads since it is one platform, with many workloads with no data silos.
+It facilitates the most critical workloads since it is one platform with many workloads with no data silos.
 It makes data-intensive applications and is leveraged by organizations globally.
 It offers precise and quick availability of data through a consistent source.

-It presents smooth integration with other BI and data integration tools like Tableau, Sigma, Qlik, etc. It works efficiently on Google Cloud Platform, Azure, and Amazon S3.
+It presents smooth integration with BI and data integration tools like Tableau, Sigma, Qlik, etc. It works efficiently on Google Cloud Platform, Azure, and Amazon S3.
 It decreases the administration requirements of traditional warehousing solutions and requires no infrastructure to be handled.

-Key Features:
+Key Features

 • Unlimited scalability